 How to ApplySubmit Electronic Application for Graduate Studies

 The admission process begins with the applicant assembling the material necessary for the Admissions Committee to evaluate his/her qualifications.
 The required materials are listed below.
-In particular, we call your attention to the GRE/TOEFL/IELTS test requirements and the deadline for fall term application (December 15th).
+In particular, we call your attention to the TOEFL/IELTS test requirements and the deadline for fall term application (December 15th).

 There is no separate application needed for a teaching assistantship or Fellowship other than checking the appropriate box on the main application form.
-The necessary forms (transcript request, recommendation, and Physics & Math course listing forms) can be requested in writing, by telephone, or by email sent to the address of the Physics Graduate Secretary.
-These forms are also available for printing as indicated below.

 All applicants for graduate admissions are required to submit:

 - Official transcripts from all institutions of higher education from which the applicant received a degree as well as those from all other post-secondary institutions attended.
 Unofficial transcripts are all transcripts and/or academic documents uploaded to the online application system.
-The Department of Physics accepts unofficial transcripts for review purposes only.
-The Department of Physics does require that you submit official transcripts and/or academic documents directly to our department if you are recommended for admission.
+The Department of Physics and Astronomy accepts unofficial transcripts for review purposes only.
+The Department of Physics and Astronomy does require that you submit official transcripts and/or academic documents directly to our department if you are recommended for admission.

 Once you mail official transcripts to the Department of Physics and Astronomy, they become property of the University and will not be returned.
 We recognize, in very rare instances, that students may have access to only one transcript (or an extremely limited number of transcripts) or other academic credentials.
 In this instance, you may submit a request (at the time you apply) to preserve your original documents to the graduate program.
 Requests forwarded to the Graduate School will be considered on a case-by-case basis.
-For contact information, please visit Graduate Program Requirements Web pages.
+For contact information, please visit the Graduate Program Requirements web page.

 - Detailed descriptions of the physics and math courses taken by the applicant at institutions of higher education on supplied Physics and Math Course Listing Form.